 Insurers may vaguely interpret eligibility requirements, though.
 That is why it is so important to establish a thorough case backed by medical evidence.
 We work with medical experts and collect all the necessary evidence we need to make our argument that your injury is, in fact, catastrophic under the state’s requirements.

-Benefit of Working With Workers’ Compensation Attorney
+Benefits of Working with a Workers’ Compensation Attorney

 Keep in mind that Georgia law requires that lawyers charge no more than 25% of your benefits, so legal representation should be affordable for any injured employee.